0xCB-dev/docs.keeb.supply/content/sweep-bling-lp/assembly/index.md

 ### Wired

-All of the steps in this paragraph need to be done when assembling the wired variant of the Sweep.
+All of the steps in this paragraph need to be done when assembling a wired variant of the Sweep.

 #### TRRS Jacks